blockeraai/blockera/readme.txt

 == Description ==

-<h3>What is Blockera?</h3>

-While the default Gutenberg editor offers a clean and simple interface, it always falls short 🤦‍♂️ for those seeking advanced customization options.
+<h3>Tired of Gutenberg's limitations?</h3>

+**🧐 Imagine this:** All the familiarity of Gutenberg, same core blocks but **supercharged** with **advanced options** and **responsive controls**.

+That's **Blockera**, It's the Block Era 😎.

-**Blockera transforms Gutenberg into a powerful page builder by enhancing all core blocks** 😍 without introducing new ones 👌 and adding missing feature into block editor and site editor.
+Blockera transforms block editor (Gutenberg) into a powerful page builder, by enhancing all core blocks.
+It's the ADVANCED MODE for Gutenberg.

-This unique approach ensures a seamless transition and empowers you to create stunning, responsive websites with advanced design capabilities.
+This unique approach ensures a seamless transition and empowers you to create stunning, responsive websites with advanced design capabilities and animations.

-<h3>Who Is Blockera For? 🔍</h3>
+<h3>Who Is Blockera For? 🎯</h3>

-Blockera is perfect for WordPress website designers that want to create professional websites with Gutenberg but need features of a real page builder.
+Blockera is for anyone that tired of Gutenberg's limitations and weak performance of other page builders.

+Install Blockera today and unlock the true potential of Gutenberg for creating professional and blazing fast websites!

-<h3>6️⃣ Key Missing Features of Gutenberg that Blockera Adds</h3>
+<h3>7️⃣ Key Missing Features of Gutenberg that Blockera Adds 🏆</h3>

-- 1️⃣ **Responsive Design Controls**: Blockera’s allow you to customize **all style settings** for **all responsive breakpoints** easily, ensuring your site looks perfect on all devices.
+- 1️⃣ **Responsive Design Controls**: Allows you to customize **all style settings** for **all screen sizes** easily, ensuring your site looks perfect on all devices.
 This feature is not just advanced but also unique to Blockera.

 - 2️⃣ **Advanced Style Customization Options**: Blockera offers all CSS style customization options for all blocks, making it easy to achieve any design you can imagine.
 With an intuitive UX, even complex CSS adjustments are a breeze.

 - 3️⃣ **Supporting All Core Blocks**<sup>1</sup>: Blockera doesn’t overwhelm you with new blocks.
 Instead, it supercharges all existing core blocks, adding the advanced features you need to take your website to the next level.
-Also Blockera is compatible with all WordPress themes, including site editor and non-site editor themes.
+Works with all block themes, classic themes and Gutenberg-enabled websites.

 - 4️⃣ **Block States**: Design **hover effects** and other state-specific styles to create a more engaging user experience in all blocks.
 Blockera supports all HTML states for unparalleled flexibility in all core blocks<sup>2</sup>.